Nitesh Tiwari

 From Wikipedia, the free encyclopedia

 Nitesh Tiwari (born 22 May 1973) is an Indian film director, screenwriter, and lyricist known for his works in Hindi films.[1][2]
-He debuted as a co-director in Chillar Party (2011) which won the National Film Award for Best Children's Film.[1]
-He also directed the supernatural political drama Bhoothnath Returns (2014).[3][4]
+He debuted as a co-writer and co-director in Chillar Party (2011) which won him two National Film Awards, including Best Children's Film and Best Screenplay.[1]
+He made his solo directorial debut with the supernatural political drama Bhoothnath Returns (2014).[3][4]

 Nitesh Tiwari | |